miguehm/magic-particles/README.md

 An Audiocontext example.

 # How to run
+1. Clone this repo.
-1. Go to *synt-threejs* folder
+2. Go to *synt-threejs* folder.
-2. Install all dependences with `npm install`
+3. Install all dependences with `npm install`.
-3. Run via `npm run dev`
+4. Run via `npm run dev`.